bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-in-mississippi.md

 ---
-title: "Sober Living App - How to Open a Sober Living Home in Mississippi&lt;br/&gt;"
+title: "Sober Living App - How to Open a Sober Living Home in Mississippi"
 description: "Find info on congregate living inspections for sober homes.
 Learn about safety standards, compliance, and best practices for your recovery residence."
 date: 2023-01-09
 author: "Ben Weiss"